circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ### Using a Local Browser to Access HTTP server on CircleCI

-If you are running a test that runs an HTTP server on CircleCI, sometimes it can be helpful to use a browser running on your local machine to debug why a particular test is failing.
+If you are running a test that runs an HTTP server on CircleCI, sometimes it is helpful to use a browser running on your local machine to debug a failing test.
 Setting this up is easy with an SSH-enabled run.

 First, run an SSH build using the Rerun Job with SSH button on the Builds page of the CircleCI app.
-You will be shown the command to log into the container over SSH.
-This command will look like this:
+The command to log into the container over SSH apears, as follows:

 ```
 ssh -p 64625 ubuntu@54.221.135.43